shcallaway/astro-pages/README.md

 - `npm run preview` – Preview the build output locally.
 - `npm run astro` – Access the Astro CLI directly.

+## Analytics configuration

+Set a `PUBLIC_GOOGLE_ANALYTICS_ID` environment variable (for example, in a local `.env` file or your deployment provider's settings) to automatically inject the Google Analytics tracking script on every page.
+Leave the variable undefined to run the site without analytics.

 Happy shipping!